Call or Chat 24/7

 Economic Damages

-Economic damages are monetary losses, including lost wages, medical expenses, and property damages.
-In wrongful death cases, these include loss of the decedent’s income and burial expenses.
-Damages are limited to the monetary losses that can be verified.
-In cases of permanent disability or wrongful death, this can be substantial.
+Economic damages are verifiable monetary losses, including lost wages, medical expenses, and property damage.
+In wrongful death cases, these include the loss of the decedent’s income and burial expenses.
+Our attorneys will help you determine which of these medical expenses are covered under your Minnesota PIP policy and which must be recovered directly from the at-fault driver’s liability insurance.

 Non-Economic Damages